Action convergence of general hypergraphs and tensors: Action convergence

 Importantly, we can relate action convergence to the notions of convergence arising in the cases of dense graph sequences convergence (cut-metric, graphons) and uniformly bounded degree graph sequences convergence (local-global convergence).
-We state here the two results